CotaBuzzuma/Welcome-to-Swakop-Mine-Management-System-/README.md

 # Attendance-Management-System
-An system that manages the time the employees and visitors check in and out of an organization
+An system that manages the time the employees check in and out of an organization